 - Farming families can be capital rich but income poor

 - Farms are frequently “lifestyle” businesses where much of the benefit of running a farm is the lifestyle that is supported by the farm

-- Often farms are inherited assets and are intended to be passed down to the next generation;
+- Often farm are inherited assets and are intended to be passed down to the next generation;

-- Often there will be an impact on third parties such as parents, siblings and children who may live on the farm or be involved in the ownership or of it
+- Often there will be an impact on third parties such as parents, siblings and children who may live on or be involved in the ownership of running of the farm

 - often there will be a reliance upon farm subsidies that affect the revenue of the farm